 Congratulations on receiving a fellowship or traineeship for your study at the University of Illinois at Urbana-Champaign!
 The links below should assist you with questions about the benefits and obligations associated with the award.
-If you have any questions, please contact the Graduate College Business and Fellowships Processing unit, GradFellowships@illinois.edu, or (217) 333-0036.
+If you have any questions, please contact the Graduate College Fellowships Office, GradFellowships@illinois.edu, or (217) 333-0036.

 Campus Fellowship Policies